jlbelanger/formosa/README.md

 - Displays toast messages (without additional library dependencies)
 - Shows spinner automatically during API requests (using [react-promise-tracker](https://www.npmjs.com/package/react-promise-tracker))
 - Excludes styles by default, so all styles can be completely customized; all elements have classes so they can be easily targeted
-- Includes optional basic SCSS, if you don't want to spend time styling form elements *yet again*; uses SCSS variables that can be overridden
+- Includes optional basic CSS, if you don't want to spend time styling form elements *yet again*; uses CSS variables that can be overridden
 - Supports nested field names (eg. `name="foo.bar"`)

 ## Requirements